-Companies don't care about my time 29% The length of time needed to perform services is unpredictable 21% Companies know people will wait and they take advantage of that 18% The scheduling process is inefficient 13% Companies don't have the right processes and technology in place 9% Companies have the right processes and technology in place 5% It's too hard to give customers a more precise time 1% Other 5% Note: Online poll of 1,026 U.S. adults conducted in 2011 who said they have waited service or delivery appointment in the preceding 12 months.
-Margin of error is ±3.2 points.
-Totals may not add up due to rounding. for at least one percentage Source: TOA Technologies The Wal ll Street Journal
+Time's a Wastin' Here's what people said when asked 'Why do you think wait times are not reasonable?'
+Companies don't care about my time 29% The length of time needed to perform services is unpredictable 21% Companies know people will wait and they take advantage of that 18% The scheduling process is inefficient 13% Companies don't have the right processes and technology in place 9% Companies have the right processes and technology in place 5% It's too hard to give customers a more precise time 1% Other 5% Note: Online poll of 1,026 U.S. adults conducted in 2011 who said they have waited for at least one service or delivery appointment in the preceding 12 months.
+Margin of error is ±3.2 percentage points.
+Totals may not add up due to rounding.

+Source: TOA Technologies

-When asked the cause of long wait times, "companies don't care about my time" was provided three times as often as responses related to technology and process.
+care about my time" was provided three times as often as responses related to technology and process.